BotDogs4645/BotdogsWiki/GitHub.md

 6. Login and setup your account.

 #### Basics
 Let's say that we write a codebase for Robotics, and we want to share that codebase with the programming sub team so they can also make contributions.
 What we do is publish that codebase onto GitHub.
-Everyone can **pull** the repo (what the codebase is called on GitHub).
-What pulling actually does is it creates a local repository on your device, which you can make direct changes to.
+Everyone can **pull** the repo (what the codebase is called on GitHub), and creates a local repository on your device, which you can make direct changes to.
 After your done editing your local repository, you can **commit** the changes, which essentially confirms all the changes you made onto your local repo.
 Then, you can **push** your local repo, which essentially replaces the repo on GitHub with your local repo.
 Changes that your friend has made can be **pulled** at any time.
 > I highly suggest doing the "Create a tutorial Repository" introduction on GitHub Desktop.

 #### How to Clone a Repo